 - Tata Teleservices used technology to provide differently-abled individuals with employment and opportunity - In an effort to provide visually impaired people with equal employment opportunities and make them self-reliant and economically independent, TTSL set up two call centers under the banner-'Drishti' - TTSL's Software Development Centre in Bangalore developed a customised interactive voice response (IVR) system that facilitates back-office operations.
 Each executive has two telephones on their desk.
-A list of customers and telephone numbers is extracted from • the central hub of Tata Teleservices' CRM system and is fed into the IVR - Apart from technological support, a dedicated team at TTSL trained executives on the required skills, improving their employability and opening up new avenues for them in the booming BPO industry.
+A list of customers and telephone numbers is extracted from the central hub of Tata Teleservices' CRM system and is fed into the IVR - Apart from technological support, a dedicated team at TTSL trained executives on the required skills, improving their employability and opening up new avenues for them in the booming BPO industry.
 TTSL has provided special training tools such as a script in Braille and recorded audiotapes with conversations between customers and agents; these are used by Drishti employees to practice ideal responses to customer calls.

-- 29 visually challenged executives are employed across TTSL - Empowering differently-abled individuals to earn income independently - Promoting diversity - The project is currently being replicated in Uttar Pardesh in partnership with National Institute of the Visually Challenged - IVR system can be extended to other business applications across industries and sectors.
+- 29 visually challenged executives are employed across TTSL - Empowering differently-abled individuals to earn income independently - Promoting diversity - Awards and recognition: This initiative has received the TEMA National Telecom Award for connecting people with disabilities and the Mrs Pilloo Dorab Khambatta Memorial Award for 'Best Employer of Blind Persons' - Project is currently being replicated in Uttar Pardesh in partnership with National Institute of the Visually Challenged - IVR system can be extended to other business applications across industries and sectors.